So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 Every April, cinephiles come together to celebrate up-and-coming local film directors and international talent during the Buenos Aires International Festival of Independent Cinema (BAFICI).
 Throughout the city, films and documentaries are premiered and venues host talks with film directors.
 Website

-This 4-day food festival held each June gives visitors a chance to sample food from Buenos Aires’ most acclaimed chefs and restaurants.
+This 4-day food festival held each June or July gives visitors a chance to sample food from Buenos Aires’ most acclaimed chefs and restaurants.
 There are cooking classes and demonstrations and plenty of samples.
 Website

 Every August, tango dancers the world over flock to Buenos Aires to compete in the Tango Buenos Aires Festival y Mundial.
 During the festival, not only can you watch tango dancers perform and compete, but you’ll be able to learn about tango, listen to tango singers and take a tango class.
 Website